AadityaNitin/business-card/README.md

 # business-card
-Solo project 1 of scrimba React course
+An old projject which was part of solo project 1 of scrimba React course